tillitis/tkey-ssh-agent/README.md

 `llvm-objcopy`, then define `OBJCOPY` to whatever they're called on your system.

-The apps can be run both on the hardware TKey, and on a QEMU machine that emulates the platform.
-In both cases, the host program (the program that runs on your computer, for example `tkey-ssh-agent`) will talk to the app over a serial port, virtual or real.
+The device apps can be run both on the hardware TKey, and on a QEMU machine that emulates the platform.
+In both cases, the client apps (the program that runs on your computer, for example `tkey-ssh-agent`) will talk to the app over a serial port, virtual or real.
 There is a separate section below which explains running in QEMU.

-## Running apps
+## Running device apps

 Plug the USB stick into your computer.
 If the LED in one of the outer corners of the USB stick is a steady white, then it has been